-All foreign nationalities require entry visas when entering in to Uganda.
+All foreign nationalities require entry visas when entering into Uganda.
 Simply put, no visa, there’s no way you can tour Uganda.
-But, not to worry, when planning a safari to Uganda, Visas can be purchased on arrival at the airport for USD 50, or can be issued by representative of Ugandan High Commissions in countries where you are coming from.
+But, not to worry, when planning a safari to Uganda, Visas can be purchased on arrival at the airport for USD 50 or can be issued by a representative of Ugandan High Commissions in countries where you are coming from.

-Planning to visit Uganda and you are an East African national?, You will be issued with a 6 months local visa (renewable) at the boarder with no fee.
+Planning to visit Uganda and you are an East African national?
+You will be issued with a 6 months local visa (renewable) at the border with no fee.

 All other nationalities will be required to purchase visas at minimal costs and the price depends on the nationality, up to USD60 for a single entry.

-IMPORTANT: The visa certification / permission MUST BE processed in advance of your arrival irrespective whether or not you fly or drive to Rwanda/Uganda – through their closest Rwandan High Commission.
+IMPORTANT: The visa certification/permission MUST BE processed in advance of your arrival irrespective of whether or not you fly or drive to Rwanda/Uganda – through their closest Rwandan High Commission.

 All visitors to Rwanda (both by road and air) who are no longer eligible for the free ninety days entry into Rwanda or qualified to get their visa upon arrival are required to make an “entry facility application” on the Rwandan immigration Authority’s internet site – www.migration.gov.rw – below the Menu “Public service” click on “entry facility” and on the form, you will fill in the basic important details like name, passport number, arrival date and port of arrival – and submit it over the internet.

 Yellow Fever vaccination is required.
-For anyone touring the East African safari destinations of Uganda, Kenya, Tanzania or Rwanda, you must have yellow fever vaccination.
-This should to be acquired no later than 10 days prior to your gorilla safari departure.
+For anyone touring the East African safari destinations of Uganda, Kenya, Tanzania, or Rwanda, you must have yellow fever vaccination.
+This should be acquired no later than 10 days before your gorilla safari departure.

 Typhoid can also be requested from the authorities when crossing into Rwanda, even though it is uncommon for it to be requested.
 This can be completed by way of your local group or through a journey clinic.

-Tetanus is also recommended, as is Cholera, but are not compulsory.
+Tetanus is also recommended, as is Cholera, but is not compulsory.

-Hepatitis vaccination is at the discretion of the traveller.
+Hepatitis vaccination is at the discretion of the traveler.

-Malaria tablets are necessary and can be purchased from your neighbourhood pharmacy or anywhere during your tour to Uganda.
-Get in touch with your pharmacist/doctor if you need better prescription.
+Malaria tablets are necessary and can be purchased from your neighborhood pharmacy or anywhere during your tour to Uganda.
+Get in touch with your pharmacist/doctor if you need a better prescription.

 It is also a good idea to carry along some insect repellent (mosquitoes repellent) with you to spray on yourself in the evenings and early morning.

 Mountain gorillas and Chimpanzees are pretty prone to human diseases like flu and colds.
-If you are embarking on a Uganda gorilla / chimp trekking, then you need to be free of any visibly contagious.
+If you are embarking on an Uganda gorilla/chimp trekking, then you need to be free of any visibly contagious.

-For trouble free gorilla encounter, it should be noted that sick persons are not allowed to visit gorillas in Uganda.
-Should you have cold, flu or related sickness, you are not allowed to embark on a Uganda gorilla trek.
+For a trouble-free gorilla encounter, it should be noted that sick persons are not allowed to visit gorillas in Uganda.
+Should you have a cold, flu, or related sickness, you are not allowed to embark on a Uganda gorilla trek.

-Friendly Gorillas safaris’ recommendation is that if you sense you are involved in this aspect, do inform your safari guide as soon as possible, and he will seek advice as to the exceptional way(s) to deal with the situation.
+Incase of any emergency, do inform your safari guide as soon as possible, and he will seek advice regarding possible way(s) to deal with the situation.

-Whenever on Uganda tracking gorillas or chimpanzees, you are advised to strictly follow the tracking guidelines so as to avoid conflict with the Gorilla tracking authorities.
+Whenever on Uganda tracking gorillas or chimpanzees, you are advised to strictly follow the tracking guidelines to avoid conflict with the Gorilla tracking authorities.

-While touring Uganda/Rwanda, you will likely be on un-smooth roads and they are in fairly right condition in comparison to African standards.
+While touring Uganda/Rwanda, you will likely be on roughroads and they are in fair condition in comparison to African standards.
 There may additionally be some VERY LONG days in the vehicle, but the interesting and various scenery encountered during your safari makes this another exciting experience!

-Your safari vehicles is typically used to transfer between destinations as well as National park game drives and other relaxing activities at the hotels and inside the National Parks.
+Your safari vehicles are typically used to transfer between destinations and National park game drives and other relaxing activities at the hotels and inside the National Parks.

-Due to space barriers in the planes, it is imperative that luggage be saved to a minimum.
+Due to space barriers in the planes, luggage must be saved to a minimum.
 Also to avoid inconveniences during gorilla tracking, we only recommend you carry the most important items.

-We advise a barrel or smooth bag (15 kg maximum) for your essential gear, plus a digital camera bag or smaller ‘day pack ‘ for interior the vehicle.
-Samsonite / difficult luggage / suitcases, etc. are not appropriate as it makes packing very difficult.
+We advise a barrel or smooth bag (15 kg maximum) for your essential gear, plus a digital camera bag or smaller ‘day pack ‘ for the interior of the vehicle.
+Samsonite / difficult luggage/suitcases, etc. are not appropriate as it makes packing very difficult.

-Charters bags allowance – If you are travelling on a mild aircraft inside Uganda, then the baggage restriction is based on other customers and bags weights and varies from plane to airplane and routing however normally only up to 10kg per man or woman in soft baggage and this is strictly adhered to for safety reasons.
+Charters bags allowance – If you are traveling on a mild aircraft within Uganda, then the baggage restriction is based on other customers and bags weights and varies from plane to airplane and routing however normally only up to 10kg per person in soft baggage and this is strictly due to for safety reasons.